helmedeiros/blog/content/en/posts/2011-01-30-final-de-semana-de-release-dell.md

 ---
 title: Release Weekend, Automation, and the Value of Real Leadership
 categories:
   - Leadership
   - Technology
 date: 2011-01-30
 series: Life in Porto Alegre
 tags:
   - Dell
   - Leadership
   - Automation
   - Deploy
   - Culture
-subtitle: Leadership strategies and team management
+subtitle: Experience deployment excellence through automation and trust—discover how great leadership, digital war rooms, and cultural investment create confident releases without stress
 ---

 _This is Part 3 of 7 in the [Life in Porto Alegre](/en/series/life-in-porto-alegre/) series._